NielsGrove/SQLAdmin/Scripts/sandbox/Powershell class/README.md

 }
 ```

-Definition in embedded C#...
+### Definition in embedded C\#

 With the CmdLet [`Add-Type`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/add-type) you can add a .NET class to a PowerShell session.
 Or you can use the CmdLet to define a class with embedded C#.
+There is a nice example in the `Add-Type` documentation.
+But doing it this way does it very difficult to debug the script.
+On the other hand this solution could be usefull when you already have a class defined i C# and want a simple file structure without dll-file(s).

 ### Attribute